7 Types Of Marketing Games (with great playable examples)11 min read

 These types of games are extremely popular because they harness rapid growth, speed, and reward.
 Participants can become better and collect lots of points fast.
 Moreover, participants can compete with their friends by finding out who can keep the best score.

-A very effective way to boost participation in your tapping games is to add a Leaderboard.
+A very effective way to boost participation in your tapping games is to add a leaderboard.
 Participants will want to compete to find out if they can be in the 10 best spots.

 Pro Tip: Incentive participation even more by giving prizes to the participants in the Leaderboard!

-Tapping Games - types of marketing games - Dot.vu
+Tapping Games - types of Marketing Games - Dot.vu

-5. Puzzles
+7. Puzzles

 We all know what puzzles are!
 It’s images that are split into smaller images and mixed that we need to put back together.
 To goal of this type of Marketing Games is to use logic to put the pieces back together.
 There are traditional puzzle games but also puzzle games that are more a by-product of this type of Marketing Game such as Spot-the-difference games.

-Puzzles - types of Marketing Games - Dot.vu
+Puzzle Games - types of Marketing Games - Dot.vu

-6. Hidden Object Games
+8. Hidden Object Games

 Hidden object games are great to mix with instant-win possibilities.
 Let customers win discounts if they succeed in finding all the candy canes in your Christmas image, or identity which cup contained the prize.